janikvonrotz/janikvonrotz.ch/content/post/2018-08-11-central-switzerland.md

  - mountains
  - winter
  - summer
+images:
-image: /images/Central Switzerland/08_View from Mt.
+  - /images/Central Switzerland/08_View from Mt.
 Gitschen.jpg
 ---

 Over the last years I've visited many places in and around Central Switzerland.
 I've never been disappointed by the vast views and monumental mountains and valleys.
 Below you'll find a collection of my favorite images of Central Switzerland.